GenerationSoftware/pt-v5-autotasks-monorepo/packages/flash-liquidator/README.md

 ### FLASH LIQUIDATOR SPECIFIC:

-SWAP_RECIPIENT: Address of the account that will receive the resulting swap tokens, can set to the relayer address or any other contract/EOA address
+SWAP_RECIPIENT: Address of the account that will receive the resulting swap tokens, can be any other contract/EOA address or if blank sets recipient to be the relayer address

 ```